srlinuxeurope/DCFPartnerHackathon/README.md

-# Welcome at the hackathon @ DC Fabric Partner Workshop!
+# Welcome at the Hackathon @ DC Fabric Partner Workshop!

 This README is your starting point into the hackathon, it should get you familiar with the lab environment provided by Nokia, and provide an overview of the suggested sample labs.